top of page

 38473451_2191234924489366_45835810409325

-Ghost fishing gear refers to any fishing equipment or fishing-related litter that has been abandoned, lost or otherwise discarded.
+ADLFG otherwise known as 'ghost gear' or 'ghost nets' refers to any fishing equipment or fishing-related litter that has been abandoned, lost or otherwise discarded.
 Ghost fishing gear can include nets, lobster/crab or whelk pots, angling gear including line, hooks and lures, ropes, cables, weights and floats.

 As an island nation, in the UK we are reliant upon healthy productive seas for a sustainable fishing industry.
 Whilst diving we often see the negative impact that ghost fishing gear has upon marine life and their habitats.
 We are active members of the Global Ghost Gear Initiative and work closely with partners and the UK fishing industry to find comprehensive and sustainable solutions to this problem.